libra2org/libra2-core/libra2-move/framework/libra2-stdlib/doc/single_key.md

 <a id="0x1_single_key_SIGNATURE_SCHEME_ID"></a>

-The identifier of the Single Key signature scheme, which is used when deriving Aptos authentication keys by hashing it together with an Single Key public key.
+The identifier of the Single Key signature scheme, which is used when deriving Libra2 authentication keys by hashing it together with an Single Key public key.